Website visitor tracking software for better engagement

-- Rates your visitors to help you prioritize hot leads according to your Ideal Customer Profile (ICP).
+- Visitor behavior tracking: Rates your visitors to help you prioritize hot leads according to your Ideal Customer Profile (ICP).

-- Shows you who was referred through which channels.
+- Lead scoring: Shows you who was referred through which channels.

-- Tells you the geographical location of your visitors.
+- Returning visitor identification: Tells you the geographical location of your visitors.

-- Alerts you when high-prospect leads visit your website or mobile app.
+- Real-time notifications: Alerts you regarding website visitor events that you set, like when high-prospect leads visit your website or mobile app.

-- Integrates with the CRM tool of your choice so you can push data to your CRM, add further details, and set follow-up actions.
+- CRM integration: Can be integrated with the CRM tool of your choice so you can push data to your CRM, add further details, and set follow-up actions.

 Is website visitor tracking software GDPR-compliant?